Reousa/yama-serializer/README.md

 # Blue's Generic Serializer

-A general purpose automatic serializer that performs just as fast as manual serialization, at the expense of initial load time.
+A general purpose automatic data serializer that performs just as fast as manual serialization, at the expense of initial load time.

-It is made with `Networking` as the main use case, but can be used for other things as well.
+It is made with `Game Networking` as the main use case, but can be used for other things as well.

-The goal is to eliminate the possibility of human error & to boost productivity.
+The goal is to eliminate the possibility of human error & to boost productivity by cutting down on development time.

+It is built using C#'s `System.Linq.Expression` & `Sytem.Reflection` libraries, is AOT and .NET Standard 2.0 compliant.

 *Disclaimer: This is still work in progress, it is considered to be in a `PRE-ALPHA` state.
 Some core features may not yet exist or be broken.*

-## Feature List
+## Core Feature List

-##### Serialization Options
+#### Serialization Options
-- [x] Selective serialization - filter specific members to be serialized.
+- [x] Selective serialization - simple inheritance chains.
+- [ ] Selective serialization - extended inheritance chains.
 - [x] Instance member serialization
 - [ ] Static member serialization

-##### Type Serialization
+#### Type Serialization
 - [x] Primitive type member serialization.
 - [x] Class type member serialization.
 - [x] Primitive type based 1-dimension array & list serialization